-Basic concepts underlying motor learning including neurophysical bases, feeD.B.A.ck, perception, and other factors influencing rate, behavior, and amount of learning.
-Normally taken during the senior year, it is required of all Physical Education majors.
+Basic concepts underlying motor learning including neurophysical bases, feedback, perception, and other factors influencing rate, behavior, and amount of learning.

-Prerequisite: BIOL 306, PE 382, PE 370, and PE 300.
+Prerequisite: PE 370.
 Offered: F; SS.

-KIN 405 - Biomechanics (3)
+KIN 405 - Biomechanics (4)

 Application of physical laws and mechanical principles to the human musculoskeletal system with an emphasis placed on critical thinking skills, and evaluation of joint angles as applied to movement and sport.